samlobe/amyloid-predict/README.md

 I got these human IDRs from [this repo](github.com/KULL-Centre/_2023_Tesei_IDRome) from this very nice [paper](https://doi.org/10.1038/s41586-023-07004-5).
 I did some further analysis on amyloidogenicity patterns for various molecular functions and cellular localizations - see "human_IDR_scanning" if you're interested.  **combined_per_res_scores.pkl** has amyloid scores for each amino acid in an IDR of a human protein.
 You can plot these scores using **plot_IDR_res_scores.py** and inputting the UniProt ID and a range of residues that you care about.

+# Troubleshooting Memory Issues
+**predict.py** should work find to extract embeddings for *several* or *dozens* of sequences, depending on your RAM size.

+**extract.py** with the `--include mean` flag is recommended when you have *hundreds* or *thousands* of sequences, because it will batch your sequences appropriately.
+You can reduce `--toks_per_batch` (default=4096) if you still have memory issues (e.g. `--toks_per_batch 500`).
+Additionally if you're using a GPU, the `--nogpu` flag can move the embeddings extraction to a CPU (which tend to have more RAM) to avoid memory issues.
+Here's an example extract.py command to minimize memory issues:
+`python extract.py esm2_t36_3B_UR50D example.fasta output_dir --toks_per_batch 500 --include mean --nogpu`

 # Acknowledgments
 - The developers of ESM